Frequently Asked Questions

 Anesthesia has made me sick before, will this happen again?

 The particular medications we use typically do not cause nausea.
 These medications can actually help prevent nausea.
 While I am reasonably sure you will not be nauseous, it can happen.
 You should take precautions for the ride home.
-I have seen car rides coupled with recovering from anesthetic, a procedure and possibly swallowing blood during the procedure cause some nausea.
-This is usually short loved and resolves very quickly.
+If you do experience nausea it usually resolves very quickly.

 What about eating and drinking before or after my dental procedure?

+NO FOOD FOR 8 HOURS prior to the planned procedure!
 This rule is to help assure safety and avoid dangerous aspiration of gastric contents during the procedure.
 You should not have anything to eat or drink after midnight the night before your procedure is scheduled.
-Following the procedure we will have you drink a small amount f water and there after a slow return to your normal diet can proceed.
+Following the procedure we will have you drink a small amount of water and then a slow return to your normal diet can proceed.
 Your dentist or surgeon may have diet restrictions however, so please check with them.

 What are the possible complications if any?